 At this point, Steve’s incarceration is purely political due to his wrongful conviction.
 Steve is not a threat to society, nor has he ever been a threat to society.
 With good legal representation, Steve will, at last, have the due process of law that he is entitled to.
 Most rights are taken from a prisoner, but the due process of law is not one of them.

-This is an effort to obtain signatures and funds for the legal counsel Steve needs to bring him the long-awaited justice that he fully deserves.
+This is an effort to obtain signatures for Steve's release.
 Steve has not lived a single day of his life since he was an 18 year old kid, but has instead had to survive each day because prison is truly one of the evilest kinds of hell on earth, and the Nevada prison system is ranked second in the nation as one of the worst.
 Although Steve has had to endure a life full of heartbreak, rejection, physical harm, and utter disappointment, he has held fast to his faith and has never let the root of bitterness take hold.

 Any help you could give Steve to gain his life back from the clutches of a corrupt legal system will be deeply appreciated.
 Thank you for your time, and may God bless you.

 1979-Present: Model inmate

 1986: Earned his GED then was allowed in 1992 to receive his High School Diploma graduating in cap and gown

 1990-1993: Fireside Chat Parent Youth program - Ely State.
 Prison.
 Organized by Doyle Haus, LDS State President.
 Helped adolescents/teens with creating their own constitution and declaration of independence and was a youth program based on adolescent behavioral reorganization.
 Steve has continued to counsel teenagers over the years.